tylerlong/bun-dler/README.md

 This tool assumes that you put all your code and assets into `./src/` folder.

 ## Default behavior

+By default it will bundle code for "browser".
+You may make it `target` "node" by updating the configuration file.

 By default it will bundle and generate output in `./public` folder.